China–Comoros relations

 China–Comoros relations refers to the current and historical relationship between China and the Comoros.
 China has an embassy in Moroni and the Comoros has an embassy in Beijing.
 Relations were established by Comorian President Ali Soilih on 13 November 1975 and have been described as "friendly and cooperative".
+On 2 September of 2024, they decided to upgrade their relationship to "Strategic Partnership".

 Politics

 China wished to maintain contact with Comoros to counterbalance Indian and Soviet (later Russian) influence in the Indian Ocean.
 In August 2008, a Comorian delegation visited China on a good-will visit.
 Together with the Chinese defense minister Liang Guanglie, and Chief of Staff of the Comoros armed forces Salimou Mohamed Amiri, pledged to increase cooperation between the military of the two nations.
 Amiri stated that Comoros will continue to adhere to the One-China policy.

 Comoros was one of 53 countries, that in June 2020, backed the Hong Kong national security law at the United Nations.